symfony/symfony-docs/form/form_customization.rst

   with the appropriate CSS classes to apply the default `Foundation CSS framework`_ styles.

-.. versionadded:: 3.4
-    The Bootstrap 4 form themes were introduced in Symfony 3.4.

 .. caution::

     When you use the Bootstrap form themes and render the fields manually,